seed-rs/seed-homepage/markdown/events.md

 It lets you access any part of any type of event, albeit with more verbose syntax.
-If you wish to do something like prevent_default(), or anything not listed above, you need to take this approach.
+If you wish to do something like prevent_default(), or anything not listed above, you may need to take this approach.
 Note that for many common operations, like taking the value of an input element after an `input` or `change` event, you have to deal with casting from a generic event or target to the specific one.
 Seed provides convenience functions to handle this.
 They wrap wasm-bindgen's .dyn_ref(), from its